NJ unemployment greatly exceeds last week's historic highs

 That's a total of 361,000 people filing for unemployment benefits in the state in two weeks, according to the state Department of Labor.

+The new claims over the past two weeks dwarf the state's previous record for jobless claims: In 2012, Superstorm Sandy led to a spike of 46,000 claims.

-Nationally, numbers of new unemployment filers doubled, from 3.3 million last week to 6.48 million this week, as an increasing number of closed businesses could not continue meeting payrolls due to the COVID-19 crisis.
+Nationally, numbers of new unemployment filers doubled, from 3.3 million last week to 6.48 million for the most recent week, as an increasing number of closed businesses could not continue meeting payrolls due to the COVID-19 crisis.

-The U.S. Department of Labor had made a mistake in its release Thursday, reporting New Jersey numbers from March 21 as revised down to about 115,000.
-But a spokesperson for the state Labor Department said the March 21 number remained at 155,454, which had increased from 9,467 the previous week.
+Unemployment benefits are available to those who are furloughed or laid off during this health emergency, and to temporary workers and independent contractors, state Sen. Michael Testa said during a virtual town hall hosted by the Cape May County Chamber of Commerce on Thursday afternoon.

+All applications are taken online, according to the state Department of Labor.

-The Cape May County Chamber of Commerce hosted a Digital Town Hall on Thursday to discuss the unemployment process in New Jersey and help for businesses during the COVID 19 epidemic.
+The Digital Town Hall hosted by the Chamber of Commerce also provided information for businesses during the COVID-19 pandemic.

-State Senator Mike Testa and Assemblymen Antwan McClellan and Eric Simonsen took wide-ranging questions and comments, mostly from small business owners.
+Testa and Assemblymen Antwan McClellan and Erik Simonsen, both R-Cape May, Cumberland, Atlantic, took a range of questions and comments, mostly from small business owners.

-Gina Sue Macconi said she runs Ri-Gi's Amusement Center in Stone Harbor, and relies on foreign workers.
-But this year the J-1 Visa program is not functional because of the COVID-19.
+Gina Sue Macconi said she runs Ri-Gi's Amusement Center in Stone Harbor and relies on foreign workers.
+But this year, the J-1 Visa program that brings international workers to the shore is not functional because of the pandemic.

 "In general, people are able to make so much on unemployment," Macconi said, "they may not take the nominal jobs like dipping ice cream and water ice.
 I'm very worried about that."